7 Tools to boost your employees’ productivity

 “Expense reports that don’t suck” is their slogan, and true to form, Expensify seeks to streamline expense reporting for businesses of any size.
 The service operates on a pay-per-activity strategy, so you get the features you need at the price that suits your budget.
 It even features a paperless option with the free mobile app — simply take a picture of receipts, upload them, and throw them away.
 Expensify will save the necessary details, so you don’t have to.

 So what are you waiting for?
 These cost-effective tech options aren’t the stuff of science fiction, but they are realistic options for today’s business owner to have more productive, satisfied employees.
-Incorporate one, a few, or all of these tools into your business today, and know that you don’t need a Fortune 500 budget to have top-tier efficiency.
+However, if you have any better ideas for a custom app that would improve the productivity of your employees, you can always discuss this with trusted mobile app developers, and create your original mobile app.